 - Immunotherapy (allergy shots or sublingual immunotherapy)

-Dr. Barlow has specialized in allergy testing and allergy treatment for over 15 years.
+Dr. Barlow has specialized in allergy testing and allergy treatment since 1996.
 He has extensive experience in evaluating your allergy symptoms, recommending avoidance, prescribing medical therapy, performing allergy testing and instituting allergy immunotherapy.